Should You Stay at Tokyo Disney Resort?

 4. To Extend The Magic

-It’s the obvious reason you might want to stay close to the parks – especially if you stay at one of the official Disney Hotels which have some level of theming, or in the case of the DisneySea Hotel Miracosta, look directly into a Disney park.
+It’s the obvious reason you might want to stay close to the parks – especially if you stay at one of the official Disney Hotels with some level of theming, or in the case of the DisneySea Hotel Miracosta, look directly into a Disney park.

-If you get to stay in and around the park, you have longer with the Disney magic from themed rooms to character or Disney-themed dining in your resort.
+If you stay in and around the park, you can experience the Disney magic longer, from themed rooms to character or Disney-themed dining in your resort.

 5. You Might Get into the Park Earlier